Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: General communication methods

-In-person outreach to the general public reaches fewer people than other means, but it can yield impactful interactions, and may be perceived as having more value~\cite{Baucum:2022}.
+In-person outreach to the general public reaches fewer people than other means, but it can yield impactful interactions, and may be perceived as having more value~\citep{Baucum:2022}.
+As reported by one young attendee to in-person events: ``one of the activities that most fostered my connection to the STEM world was attending in-person talks, conferences, and panel discussions […] ultimately leading me to pursue a degree in physics.''

-LVK members participate in science festivals, classroom visits, the creation of science exhibits (such as interactive detector models~\cite{CooperEtAl:2021, GardnerEtAl:2022}, visitor centers and tours of the GW observatories.
+LVK members participate in science festivals, classroom visits, the creation of museum exhibits (such as interactive detector models~\citep{CooperEtAl:2021}, or the \textit{Black Hole and Gravitational Wave} circular exhibitions, lectures and panel discussions across Taiwan and Japan), visitor centers, and tours of the GW observatories.
 The face-to-face format allows staff to customize the experience to the visitor.

 LVK’s visitor centers merge artifacts from the detectors with interactive exhibits that put the visitor in the role of a scientist or engineer.
-The exhibits explore the underlying science and engineering of GW detectors, from the importance of pendula to the concepts underpinning gravity.
+The exhibits explore the underlying science and engineering of GW detectors, from the importance of pendula to concepts underpinning gravity.
 In-person and virtual tours of the detectors give a glimpse to the heart of operations.
 Over $330,000$ visitors have interacted with the LVK visitor centers; 2024 attendance is projected to reach $30,000$.

 Science festivals and local outreach efforts around the world connect with classrooms and the general public.
-Outreach is performed by seasoned scientists, engineers, graduate students and undergraduates who have only recently learned about GWs.
-Such outreach efforts positively impact the undergraduates who perform the outreach~\cite{Carpenter:2015, DocentSurvey:2014, YoungKatzman:2023}.
+Outreach is performed by seasoned scientists, engineers, graduate students and undergraduates new to GW science.
+Such efforts positively impact the undergraduates who perform the outreach~\citep{Carpenter:2015, DocentSurvey:2014, YoungKatzman:2023}.
+A 2023 survey revealed that $95\%$ of undergraduates said ``their experience has changed the way they interact with their communities'' and over half of LIGO Livingston program undergraduates said it ``helped them decide to go into a STEM field or educational field''~\citep{DocentSurvey:2023}.
+Undergraduates often note soft-skills development, one said ``My experience as a LIGO docent has changed my life and how I interact with everyone.
+From conducting my presentations at school, teaching my kiddos, conducting business, or simply talking to others.''